 A smarter Europe

 Innovation in the EU remains highly concentrated in a limited number of regions.
 In the southern and eastern Member States, innovation performance is poorer and regions close to innovation centres - mainly capitals - do not benefit from their proximity.
-It is therefore necessary to develop policies that support technological and non-technological innovations in less developed regions and regions with low diversification and that connect businesses, research centres and specialized services to businesses in different regions.
+It is therefore necessary to develop policies that support technological and non-technological innovation in less developed regions and regions with low diversification, and that connect businesses, research centres and specialised services to businesses in different regions.
 Cultural and creative assets are considered important unique inputs for these innovative processes.

-Despite being drivers of economic development, the concentration of knowledge economies also contributes to widening the development gap between regions.
-Regions differ in terms of the intensity and mix of knowledge and innovation activities, thus having different capacities to innovate and innovation processes of various levels of complexity.
+Despite being drivers of economic development, the concentration of business activities in knowledge economies also contributes to widening the development gap between regions.
+Regions differ in terms of the intensity and mix of knowledge and innovation activities, thus having different capacities to innovate and innovation processes of various levels of sophistication.
 Each territorial innovation pattern can be reinforced by knowledge acquisition from outside the region.
 Achieving positive regional economic development based on research and innovation depends on ability of regions to capitalise on their assets.

 A clear core-periphery polarisation exists as a result of the current mechanisms of knowledge production.
 Regional specialisation patterns by technology use reveal that technology regions (i.e. sectors that actively produce technological solutions) are mainly capital city regions.
-The adoption of increasing 4.0 technologies and processes based on the cyber-physical systems and the internet of things (IoT) which requires new policies regional patterns of technology production show that “islands of innovation” can emerge in less advanced regions.
-From a societal perspective, a specific emphasis shall be put on digital skills acquisitions to limit the exclusion risk of certain groups, such as the elderly, that may not be well prepared for this rapid transformation.
+The increased adoption of 4.0 technologies and processes based on the cyber-physical systems and the internet of things (IoT) which requires new patterns of technology production show that “islands of innovation” can emerge in less advanced regions.
+From a societal perspective, a specific emphasis shall be put on the acquisition of digital skills to limit the exclusion risk of certain groups, such as the elderly, that may not be well prepared for this rapid transformation.

 SMEs in the EU represent 99% of enterprises, 57% of the value added, and employ 66% of the EU labour force.
 SMEs are considered the backbone of the European economy.
 However, regions provide different enabling conditions, challenges, opportunities and threats with respect to SMEs growth.
-Local and regional governance is increasingly important for economic development and competitiveness, as it has the capacity to support companies on many levels.
-The role of quality governance systems is crucial and is defined as providing two advantages (i) ensuring transparency in decision making and stability and (ii) fostering entrepreneurship and SME creation.
+Local and regional governance is increasingly important for economic development and competitiveness, as it has the capacity to support companies in many ways.
+The role of quality governance systems is therefore crucial and is defined as providing two advantages (i) ensuring transparency in decision making and stability and (ii) fostering entrepreneurship and SME creation.

 The development of the digital economy and society is uneven in EU Member States.
-Rural and peripheral regions are vulnerable in the shift towards a digital economy.
+Rural and peripheral regions are vulnerable in the shift towards the digital economy.
 Digitally more developed regions of northern and central Europe overlap with the knowledge and innovation regions.
-Considering the high cost of digital infrastructure in territories with geographical specificities, outermost regions and rural areas, digital connectivity could be supported through local measures aimed at increasing demand through the promotion of ICT use and dematerialisation of services.
+Considering the high cost of digital infrastructure in territories with geographical challenges, outermost regions and rural areas, digital connectivity could be supported through local measures aimed at increasing demand through the promotion of ICT use and dematerialisation of services.

 Larger, more developed cities provide more digital services than small and medium- sized cities, towns and rural communities.
-The interoperability of public services is considered as an important factor for reducing digital gaps between countries and regions.
+The interoperability of public services is considered to be an important factor for reducing digital gaps between countries and regions.
 Public institutions, civil society and companies should cooperate and exchange knowledge, as this helps to boost the local digital ecosystem and foster the co-creation and delivery of new types of services.